aeternitas00/MYGP/Default/MyEngine/ReadMe.txt

 Resource.h
     This is the standard header file, which defines new resource IDs.
-    Microsoft Visual C++ reads and updates this file.
+    Microsoft Visual C++ reads and Updates this file.

 Win32Project1.ico
     This is an icon file, which is used as the application's icon (32x32).